-The EU's General Data Protection Regulation (GDPR) is the result of four years of work by the EU to bring data protection legislation into line with new, previously unforeseen ways that data is now used.
+The UK's General Data Protection Regulation (GDPR) brings data protection legislation into line with new, previously unforeseen ways that data is now used.

 The Headteacher, working closely with the GDPR officer from the Marlow Education Trust, is responsible for the accuracy and safe-keeping of data.
 Please help to keep your child’s records up to date by informing us of any change of circumstances.

 School staff have access to your child’s records to enable them to do their jobs.
 From time to time information may be shared with others involved in your child’s care, if it is necessary.
 Anyone with access to your child’s records is properly trained in confidentiality issues and is governed by a legal duty to keep their details secure, accurate and up to date.

 All information about your child is held securely and appropriate safeguards are in place to prevent accidental loss.